-(3) Substitutes may be used in any other match, provided that the two teams concerned reach agreement on a maximum number, not exceeding five, and that the terms of such agreement are intimated to the referee, before the match.
-If the referee is not informed, or if the teams fail to reach agreement, no more than two substitutes shall be permitted.
-In all cases the substitutes must be chosen from not more than five players whose names may be required to be given to the referee prior to the commencement of the match.
+(3) In other matches, up to five substitutes may also be used provided that the teams concerned reach an agreement on a maximum number, and that the referee is informed before the match.
+If the referee is not informed, or no agreement is reached before the commencement of the match, no more than three substitutes shall be permitted.

+The names of the substitutes must be given to the referee prior to the commencement of the match.